-- 1. The civil, structural, architectural, electrical, mechanical, power, signal and communications, trackwork, sitework and other plan documents possess a comparable level of definition, clarity, presentation, and cross-referencing. - 2.
-Design, construction, system, and vehicle interfaces are well known and defined. - 3.
-Design reports, Concept of Operations Report, and configuration studies are adequate and complete. - 4.
-Work descriptions and definitions used in designs and specifications are consistent and uniformly applied. - 5.
-The project phasing is adequate, and the project is constructible. - 6.
+The Civil, Structural, Architectural, Electrical, Mechanical, Power, Signal and Communications, Trackwork, Sitework and other plan documents possess a comparable level of definition, clarity, presentation and cross-referencing.
+Design, construction, system and vehicle interfaces are well known and defined.
+Design Reports, Concept of Operations Report, and configuration studies are adequate and complete.
+Work descriptions and definitions used in designs and specifications are consistent and uniformly applied.
+The project phasing is adequate and the project is constructible.
 Adequate construction access and staging areas are defined.

-Project Delivery Method and Contract Packaging
+Project Delivery Method, Contract Packaging

-Check that the project sponsor has planned for construction, at either a project or contract package level, and has sufficiently analyzed and adequately addressed the following elements:
+Check that the Sponsor has planned for construction, at either a project or contract package level, and has sufficiently analyzed and adequately addressed the following elements:

-- 1. Delivery methods: - a) Has the project sponsor demonstrated that the selected delivery method is permissible under local public contracting laws and authorized by agency policy? - b) Has the project sponsor performed an analysis of its contracting objectives and organizational capability and capacity in arriving at the selection of project delivery method(s)? - c) If alternate delivery methods are permitted, has there been an analysis of the costs and benefits, such as Design-Bid-Build verses Design-Build? - d) In case of Design-Build, are the risks being transferred to the contractor reasonable and can the risks be adequately addressed by the contractor? - e) Has the level of design reached a point where major uncertainties and risks have been identified and addressed for the chosen project delivery method? - 2.
-Contract packaging and structuring: - a) Tradeoffs have been considered between large size contracts, which may be more efficient due to coordination and scheduling constraints, and small contracts that can attract industry interest and increase the number of bidders.
-Where small contract
+- 1) Delivery Methods - a) Has the Sponsor demonstrated that the selected delivery method is permissible under local public contracting laws and authorized by Agency policy? - b) Has the Sponsor performed an analysis of its contracting objectives and organizational capability and capacity in arriving at the selection of project delivery method(s)? - c) If alternate delivery methods are permitted, has there been an analysis of the costs and benefits of Design-Bid-Build verses Design-Build? - d) In case of Design-Build, are the risks being transferred to the contractor reasonable and can the risks be adequately addressed by the contractor? - e) Has the level of design reached a point where major uncertainties and risks have been identified and addressed for the Design-Builder? - 2) Contract packaging and structuring: - a) Tradeoffs have been considered between large size contracts, which are often more efficient due to coordination and scheduling constraints, and small contracts that can attract industry interest and increase the number of bidders.
+Where small contract packages are used, they have been kept small enough to allow mid-sized contractors to bid without teaming as joint ventures (which tends to yield higher costs); - b) Construction industry information sessions have been held after advertisement in industry publications in order to attract regional, national, and international contractors.

-1 Not every project will include every item in the list presented.
+1 Not every project will include every item in the list above.